Trypanosomiasis, Human African (sleeping sickness)

 - In the last 10 years, over 70% of reported cases occurred in the Democratic Republic of Congo (DRC).

 - Countries like Benin, Botswana, Burkina Faso, Burundi, Ethiopia, Gambia, Ghana, Guinea Bissau, Kenya, Liberia, Mali, Mozambique, Namibia, Niger, Rwanda, Senegal, Sierra Leone, Swaziland and Togo have not reported any new cases for over a decade.
-Transmission of the disease seems to have stopped but there are still some areas where it is difficult to asses the exact situation because the unstable social circumstances and/or remote accessibility hinders surveillance and diagnostic activities.
+Transmission of the disease seems to have stopped but there are still some areas where it is difficult to assess the exact situation because the unstable social circumstances and/or remote accessibility hinders surveillance and diagnostic activities.

 Infection and symptoms